progklb/playground-unity/Assets/Lighting/README.md

 - **Baking**: Generates textures to represent light bounces, elimating the need for realtime-calculations.
 Generally best for static objects.
 - **Progressive lightmapper**: Path-tracing-based lightmapper for baking.
 Can see results as it renders in editor, and can make realtime changes.
 - **Two-point lighting**: When two sources of lighting are used; typically a `main light`, and a less-intense `rim light`.
+- **Volumetric lighting**: Simulates light being scattered in the atmosphere due to particles, creating a 3D voluminous effect (e.g. dust/mist/smoke in the air)

 ![Image](./Documentation/LightingExamples.png)